kBashar/kbashar.github.io/content/posts/git-action.md

           artifactContentType: application/zip
           removeArtifacts: true
 ```
-Let's see if this works
+Let's see if this work
 **Thanks For Reading.**